-When it comes to choosing suitable company, the royal spaniel shows itself to be quite undemanding.
-He easily adapts to all circumstances.
+When it comes to choosing the right company, the Cavalier King Charles Spaniel is quite undemanding.
+It adapts effortlessly to any situation.
 This four-legged friend loves young and old alike.
-Even a fresh dog owner without experience gets along with him very well.
+Even an inexperienced dog owner will get on well with him.

 The right food

-Check the weight of the Cavalier King Charles Spaniel every week.
-Regular worming and vaccinations are for preventive health care.
-Especially in winter, the pads can become brittle.
-Rubbing with milking grease provides good protection.
+Check the weight of your Cavalier King Charles Spaniel every week.
+Regular worming and vaccinations serve as preventative health care.

 Origin & History

-The name of the spaniel goes back to King Charles I..
-He ruled England in the 16th century.
+The name of the spaniel goes back to King Charles I. He ruled England in the 16th century.
 He was always accompanied by at least one Cavalier King Charles Spaniel.
 His son Charles II shared this passion.
 The royal dog even had access to Parliament.

 With his innate charm, he enchanted the ladies even back then.
 The nobility bought dogs to keep their offspring occupied.
 In the harsh times of the 16th century, he not only warmed the body in the cold and uncomfortable houses.
 The popular companion was also regarded as a soother of the soul.